 Hi!
 I am currently a PhD candidate in Comparative Politics at Princeton University and 2024-2025 Prize Fellow in the Social Sciences.
-I study contentious politics, state-building, and backlash against environmental policy with a focus on France.
+I study state-society interactions, state-building, and backlash against environmental policy with a focus on France.

-My job market paper examines how an incumbent can effectively overthrow a democratic regime to stay in power and highlights the role of information in democratic breakdowns.
-The article uses a natural experiment based on Louis-Napoleon Bonaparte's coup in 1851 France and shows that control over information flows during a coup enabled the swift transition to autocracy by deterring the coordination of the opposition.
+My job market paper examines how an incumbent can effectively overthrow a democratic regime to stay in power and highlights the role of centralized communication infrastructure on the success of a regime takeover.
+The article uses a natural experiment based on Louis-Napoleon Bonaparte's coup in 1851 France and shows that control over information flows during the coup enabled the swift transition to autocracy by deterring the coordination of the opposition.

-In addition, my book project, Voices in the Wilderness, explores local mobilization against wildlife policy and examines how exposure to environmental policies affect political behavior.
+In addition, my book project, Voices in the Wilderness, explores local mobilization against wildlife policy and examines how exposure to environmental policies affect perceptions of the state in rural France.

 Prior to Princeton, I received a BA and a Master’s degree in Economics and Public Policy (Summa Cum Laude) from Sciences Po Paris.
 I am advised by Carles Boix, Rafaela Dancygier, Andreas Wiedemann and Saad Gulzar.
 I am affiliated with the Research Group in Political Economy and the Initiatives on Contemporary European Affairs program.